How Madeleine McCann search at reservoir unfolded and what police found

 Two other areas near Praia da Luz could also be searched by police, The Sun reported.

-Investigators looking through more than 8,000 photographs belonging to Brueckner said they had yielded more clues.
+Investigators combing through more than 8,000 photographs belonging to Brueckner said they had provided further potentially fruitful lines of inquiry.

-Brueckner, who denies any connection to Madeleine, is in jail in Germany for the rape of a 72-year-old American woman two years before the three-year-old vanished at the same resort.
+Brueckner, who denies any connection to Madeleine, is in jail in Germany for the rape of a 72-year-old American woman two years before the three-year-old vanished.

+The probe will be continuing out of the public eye, he added.

-As such, Madeleine’s parents will have to wait several weeks to find out the results of the analysis of the materials found as their 16-year wait for answers continues.
+As such, Madeleine’s parents will have to wait several weeks to find out the results of the analysis of the materials found, as their 16-year ordeal continues.

 Join our commenting forum